-Global implementation of SDG 6 monitoring – the 2017 integrated baseline process
+Global implementation of SDG 6 monitoring – the 2017 baseline process

-- November 2016: Countries receive invitation to participate in the 2017 integrated baseline process from the Chair of UN-Water; countries respond if interested and designate a country focal point for SDG 6 monitoring
+- November 2016: Selected countries receive invitations to participate in the 2017 integrated baseline process from the Chair of UN-Water; countries respond if interested and designate an overall country focal point for SDG 6 monitoring

-- December 2016-March 2017: Countries receive requests for data on SDG 6 global indicators from United Nations agencies responsible for each (i.e. ‘indicator custodian agencies’)
+- December 2016-March 2017: A wider set of countries receive requests for data on SDG 6 global indicators from United Nations agencies responsible for each (i.e. ‘indicator custodian agencies’)

 - March 2017: UN-Water convenes inception webinars for country focal points, to introduce them to SDG 6 monitoring and discuss how it can be implemented at the country level

-- April 2017: Indicator custodian agencies convene technical webinars for country technical teams (one webinar per each indicator)
+- May-June 2017: Indicator custodian agencies convene technical webinars for country technical teams (one webinar per each indicator)

-- April-September 2017: In-country implementation of SDG 6 monitoring; support is provided from UN-Water and indicator custodian agencies via online tutorials, helpdesks, regional meetings, and other forms of technical support; institutional support is provided to countries participating in the integrated monitoring process
+- March-September 2017: In-country implementation of SDG 6 monitoring; support is provided from UN-Water and indicator custodian agencies via online tutorials, helpdesks, regional meetings, and other forms of technical support; institutional support is provided to countries participating in the integrated monitoring process

 - September 2017: Countries submit baseline data for SDG 6 indicators to the indicator custodian agencies; in close collaboration with countries, custodian agencies validate the data